 After a month off air – a period in which web visits fell but remained above the baseline – August’s burst triggered a further increase of 52% in new visitors to the website.

 In total, the TV campaign generated over 8,000 site visits and upwards of 70 direct enquiries.
-To date, 9 have converted into clients, with others in the pipeline for a 2021 launch.

 Want to learn more about the process of getting your business on TV?
 Talk to our experts today.